spinnaker/governance/rfc/distributed-tracing.md

 Introduce a set of libraries as dependencies in Kork, and wire them up to OkHttp and logging.
 This RFC proposes using [Spring Sleuth](https://spring.io/projects/spring-cloud-sleuth).
 [Micrometer Tracing](https://github.com/micrometer-metrics/tracing) is the successor to Spring Sleuth but does not support versions of Spring Boot < 3 or Kotlin versions < 1.7.

-`org.springframework.cloud:spring-cloud-starter-zipkin` will be added as an api dependency to `kork-web`.
+`org.springframework.cloud:spring-cloud-starter-zipkin` will be added as an `api` dependency to `kork-web`.
+Each `{service}-web` will need to declare it as an `implementation` dependency.
+I envisage this will be much easier once the monorepo is in place.
 As Spring Sleuth is a wrapper for Brave and brings it in transitively, we can remove the existing dependency on `io.zipkin.brave:brave-bom`.

 Alternatively, we can exclude `org.springframework.cloud:spring-cloud-sleuth-brave` and opt to add a dependency on `org.springframework.cloud:spring-cloud-sleuth-otel-autoconfigure` to use OpenTelemetry instead.
 We would also need to replace the [Brave OkHttp instrumentation](https://github.com/openzipkin/brave/blob/master/instrumentation/okhttp3) with the equivalent [OpenTelemetry instrumentation](https://github.com/open-telemetry/opentelemetry-java-instrumentation/tree/main/instrumentation/okhttp/okhttp-3.0/library).